SinaAlisamir/SwiftNeuralNet/README.md

 This is a simple implementation of a fully connected neural network in swift.</br>

-You can simple run the following codes in your terminal to see how it works:</br>
+You can simply run the following codes in your terminal to see how it works:</br>

 swiftc Demo.swift</br>
 ./Demo</br>